davekinkead/thesis/paper.coffee.md

 ## Appendix

 A number of helper functions are necessary for the simulation to work as an independent program.
-As these are not germane to the argument, the have been extracted to here.
+As these are not germane to the central argument, the have been extracted from the paper's body to here.

 First let's define some simple statistical functions.

     sum      = (arr) -> arr.reduce (a,b) -> a + b